Are you ready for a super-duper secretive social media plan template that you always wanted, but were didn’t know what the plan should include?

 Social Media Sites To Consider

-Facebook-everyone and their grandmother is on this site.
+Facebook-everyone and their grandmother are on this site.
 Literally!
 If I have to tell you about Facebook you should read up on current events first.

 Twitter-Great for media and small businesses looking to update their current clients about events, specials, etc.